Skip to content

 self._to_cls = to_cls

-# Associations cannot be marked `required` or `unique`
+# Associations are not data fields — they cannot be `required` or `unique`

 self.required = False